kiranma72/abdm-docs/content/2-sharing-health-records/push-records/consent-notification.md

 - Details of who is requesting the health information and of whom
 - Health information types; the HIP needs to maintain details of what has been requested and what has been sent.

-4: Cosent manager sahre the approved consent artifect with HIU.
+4: Consent manager share the approved consent artifect with HIU.

+Following is the diagram to explain the "notify the consent artefect" :